Supported Exempt Accommodation — England and Wales

 The legal authority for this is clear.
 In Allerdale BC v JD [2019] UKUT 304, the Upper Tribunal confirmed that a single activity can satisfy both tests at the same time.
 A welfare check, an enhanced repair, a safeguarding intervention, tenancy sustainment work — these activities are simultaneously IHM-eligible costs and CSS-qualifying evidence.

-But most providers record them once in a maintenance log and once in a support log, in separate systems that cannot speak to each other.
-When a challenge arrives — from an HB team, from a First-tier Tribunal, from a local authority questioning exempt status — they cannot produce coherent evidence for either test.
+Most providers record them once in a maintenance log and once in a support log, in separate systems that cannot speak to each other.
+When a challenge arrives — from an HB team, a local authority questioning exempt status, or a First-tier Tribunal — they cannot produce coherent evidence for either test.
+DualRecord captures both dimensions in one entry, every time.

 “A single activity can simultaneously constitute HB-eligible Intensive Housing Management and count toward the CSS threshold.
 Most providers are recording it twice and evidencing it never.”